ChicagoHAI/CLEAR-evaluator/README.md

 ## Installation

 We recommend using conda for environment management.

-Firstly, please install LLaMA-Factory as a submodule.
+In the main README, we would only demonstrate how to use CLEAR evaluator.
+If interested in post-training for a specialized local small-size evaluator, please refer /models for more details.

 Secondly, please run the following command for setting up environment.